ryancahildebrandt/ryancahildebrandt/README.md

 - [tea_temps](https://github.com/ryancahildebrandt/tea_temps), a quick dataviz and reference for getting a good cup of tea
 - [michelin](https://github.com/ryancahildebrandt/michelin), exploration of Michelin star restaurants
 - [movies](https://github.com/ryancahildebrandt/movies), a dataviz/exploration dashboard, *in progress*
-- *Contextual particle frequency in written Japanese, taking a swing at the age old question of は vs が, in progress*
+- *Contextual particle frequency in written Japanese, taking a swing at the age old question of は vs が, almost done*
 - *Japanese whiskey review dataset sentiment analysis,in progress*
-- *NLP project on using bilingual corpora, on deck*
+- *NLP project using bilingual corpora, on deck*

 ---